 It is worth pointing out that these products are just a bandage; they cannot fix the issue, they simple are management options.

 There are a variety of options for the management of incontinence.
 Many believe drinking less water will mitigate your urinary incontinence issues.
 We strongly recommend against doing so.
 Properly hydrating your body is important and decreasing your water intake can create a domino effect and add more problems.
 Dehydration can also irritate your bladder compounding your discomfort.
 We also recommend emptying your bladder often, not waiting until you feel full.
 Maintaining a healthy weight and exercise (especially low impact like biking or swimming) are going to lessen the effects or urinary incontinence.
 Exercise is especially important for those who suffer from stress incontinence.
 Limiting caffeine and alcohol will help as well, especially if you suffer from urge incontinence.
-If you smoke, quitting can help your whole bladder even your urinary tract issues, especially if you’ve developed the smoker’s cough.
-You also should speak to your healthcare provider, not only can they discuss with you options to cure, treat or manage but they can examine the prescriptions you are on to see if they may be causing the issues.
-Urinary incontinence can be caused by some diuretics, blood pressure medications, anti-depressants and more.
+If you smoke, quitting can help your whole bladder, even your urinary tract issues.
+We also recommend speaking to your healthcare provider; not only can they discuss options to cure, treat or manage, but they can examine the prescriptions you are on to see if they may be contributing to the issues.
+It is important to note that urinary incontinence can be caused by some diuretics, blood pressure medications, anti-depressants and more.